phloe/poopsoup/README.md

 var topic = "tweet";

 // optionally keep track of new subscribers
-// by subscribing to a topic using the
-// internal "subscribe!" prefix pubsub.subscribe("subscribe!" + topic, function (topic, data) {
+// by subscribing to a topic subscriptions pubsub.onSubscribe(topic, function (topic, data) {
 	console.log("I now have", data.subscribers, "subscriber(s)! :)");
 });

-// unsubscriptions can be tracked in the same
-// manner via the "unsubscribe!" prefix pubsub.subscribe("unsubscribe!" + topic, function (topic, data) {
+// unsubscriptions can be tracked in the same manner pubsub.onUnsubscribe(topic, function (topic, data) {
 	console.log("I now have", data.subscribers, "subscriber(s)... :(");
 });

 // subscribe in regular pubsub fashion
 // with a topic and a callback
-// a unique subscription key is returned
+// a unique subscription object is returned
 // for unsubscription later
-var key = pubsub.subscribe(topic, function (topic, data) {
+var subscription = pubsub.subscribe(topic, function (topic, data) {
     console.log("I just tweeted:", data);
 });